 - Dukkha: suffering exists: life is suffering.
 Suffering is real and almost universal suffering.
-There are many causes: loss, illness, pain, failure and impermanence of pleasure.
+There are many causes: loss, illness, pain, failure, and impermanence of pleasure.

 - Samudaya: There is a cause of suffering.
 Suffering is due to attachment.
-It can take many forms: desire for sensual pleasures; the desire to fame; the desire to avoid unpleasant feelings, such as fear, anger or jealousy.
+It can take many forms: the desire for sensual pleasures; the desire to fame; the desire to avoid unpleasant feelings, such as fear, anger or jealousy.

 - Nirodha: there is an end to suffering.
 The attachment may be exceeded.
 Suffering ceases with the final release of Nirvana (Nibbana).
 The mind experiences complete freedom liberation and detachment.
 Leave aside any desire or whim.